§ 31-3.1-2. Exclusions.

 (7) Special mobile equipment;

-(9) A trailer without motive power and designed for carrying property, to be drawn by a motor vehicle and having a capacity of three thousand pounds (3,000 lbs.) or less;
+(9) A trailer without motive power and designed for carrying property, to be drawn by a motor vehicle and having a gross vehicle weight rating (GVWR) of three thousand pounds (3,000 lbs.) or less.
+As used herein, the term "trailer" does not include a travel trailer, a fifth-wheel trailer, or park trailer, as defined in § 31-1-3;

 (10) Motorized bicycles; and